helidon-io/helidon/docs/mp/openapi/openapi-ui.md

 ## Overview

-SmallRye offers an [OpenAPI user interface component](https://github.com/smallrye/smallrye-open-api/tree/3.3.4/ui/open-api-ui) which displays a web page based on your application’s OpenAPI document.
+SmallRye offers an [OpenAPI user interface component][openapi-user-interface-component] which displays a web page based on your application’s OpenAPI document.
 Through that UI, users can invoke the operations declared in the document.

 > [!NOTE]
 > The Helidon team discourages including the OpenAPI UI in production applications.
 The OpenAPI UI *can* be useful for demonstrating and testing your service’s endpoints prior to deployment.